osmosis-labs/mesh-security/docs/ibc/Serializability.md

 attempt to decrease the min by 200 but leave the max unchanged (requiring this range to remain valid).
 When the IBC ack is received, we would either `Commit(200)` or `Rollback(200)`, which would once again bring min and max to the same value (which one depends on Commit or Rollback).

-This approach would only work by values not used by complex forumulas, such as balances of an AMM (we can't calculate prices off ranges), or paying out staking rewards (the value received by all other users depends on your stake, and we can't propogate this to all those accounts, as it would be prohibitively expensive to collapse them all when the transaction is committed or rolled-back).
+This approach would only work by values not used by complex formulas, such as balances of an AMM (we can't calculate prices of ranges), or paying out staking rewards (the value received by all other users depends on your stake, and we can't propogate this to all those accounts, as it would be prohibitively expensive to collapse them all when the transaction is committed or rolled-back).